IIS-2128307 EAGER: Integration and analysis of high-dimensional dataset

 · R37CA277812: SCH: Screening and confirmatory machine learning for explainable modeling of non-cancer deaths in cancer patients

-Project Web site URL: https://thezhanglab.github.io/EAGER.html
+Project Web site URL: https://thezhanglab.github.io/EAGER.html Project Abstract and Outcome Report:

 Online software: Online software can be downloaded at https://github.com/FeiDeng-RUTGERS/URFE.